 What is Service Learning?

 Most of BARKA’s educational work in the USA falls under service learning.
 “Service Learning” is an experiential learning approach that takes learning outside of the classroom and into the community.
 It combines learning objectives with community service.
 It provides a practical, progressive learning experience while meeting social needs.
+It is a form of experiential learning.

 Partnering with a School